 Deep dive into the biggest data and cultural hurdles, plus organizational challenges hindering the widespread adoption of AI in drug discovery.
 Bringing case studies from leveraging AI for drug discovery, small molecule drug design and using NLP in drug discovery under the microscope, this summit will highlight the latest innovations in the industry.

-AI in Pharma: Discovery brings together senior leaders from across the pharmaceutical industry to showcase cutting edge developments.
+AI in Pharma: Discovery East brings together senior leaders from across the pharmaceutical industry to showcase cutting edge developments.
 This summit provides an opportunity to get exclusive insights from experts from Pfizer, Janssen, Relay Therapeutics, Novartis, Genentech and more.

 With the AI in Pharma Summit now split into two dedicated days for Discovery and Clinical Trials, each day will deep-dive into the crucial, specific challenges for each stage of the drug development process.
 This co-located event provides a comprehensive offering, bringing the industry together under one roof for one or two days of learning.